TheJuiceIsSimulated/quest-submissions/Chapter 5 Day 2.md

 **2. What is YOUR favourite food?**

+It's a tie between a good corned beef sandwich (2nd Ave Deli is THE place to go) and nigiri/sashimi sushi.

 **3. Please fix this code (Hint: There are two things wrong):**

 The contract interface: